RayHightower/RayHightower.com/_posts/2015-08-22-madison-ruby-and-parallella.markdown

 [Parallella](/blog/2014/07/07/parallella-quick-start-guide-with-gotchas/) is a single-board computer roughly the size of a credit card or Raspberry Pi.
 It runs Linux.
 It has 18 processor cores, two ARM and sixteen RISC.
 You can buy this device online for about $150.00.

-The [Madison+ Ruby](http://madisonpl.us/ruby/) organizers invited me to present Parallella at the conference earlier today. <strike>Video will be posted here when it becomes available.</strike> _Update: The Madison+ Ruby team has posted video in record time!
-Video and slides appear below._
+The [Madison+ Ruby](http://madisonpl.us/ruby/) organizers invited me to present Parallella at the conference earlier today.
+Video and slides appear below.

 <!--more-->

 <center><iframe width="640" height="360" src="https://www.youtube.com/embed/BHZCCUEzK0s" frameborder="0" allowfullscreen></iframe></center>
 <br/>&nbsp;
 <br/>&nbsp;